csh970605/csh970605.github.io/_posts/2024-05-22-Static_Estimate.md

 ### non-Bayesian Approach

-In a non-bayesian approach, $X$ is a unknown deterministic value.
-Therefore, asume that there is no a priori probability information, and the information of $X$ can only be obatined by a measurement vector $Z$.
+In a non-Bayesian approach, $X$ is an unknown deterministic value.
+Therefore, assume that there is no a priori probability information, and the information of $X$ can only be obtained by a measurement vector $Z$.

-[ML estimator](https://csh970605.github.io/posts/ML_Estimator) and [WLS estimator](https://csh970605.github.io/posts/WLS_Estimator) are a non-bayesian approach estimator.
-The basic form of bayesian approach estimator is :
+[ML estimator](https://csh970605.github.io/posts/ML_Estimator) and [WLS estimator](https://csh970605.github.io/posts/WLS_Estimator) are non-Bayesian approach estimators.
+The basic form of non-Bayesian approach estimators is:

 <center>